 Different Types of Wedges

-- Pitching Wedge (PW): This is typically the highest-lofted club in a golfer's iron set, and it's ideal for making full swings on the green or playing short approach shots.
+- Pitching Wedge (PW): The highest-lofted iron in a standard set.
+Handles full swings from the fairway and short approach shots.

-- Gap Wedge (GW): This wedge fills the gap between your pitching wedge and your sand wedge and is often used for medium-length shots around the green.
+- Gap Wedge (GW): Fills the yardage gap between the pitching wedge and sand wedge.
+Good for medium-length shots around the green.

-- Lob Wedge (LW): This is the highest-lofted wedge in a golfer's bag and is used for making short, high shots that will stop quickly on the green.
+- Lob Wedge (LW): The highest-lofted wedge in the bag.
+Used for short, high shots that need to stop fast.

 Why Wedges are Essential for Your Golf Game